Consumer Product Safety Commission.

 K. Effective Date

-Under the procedure set forth in section 104(b)(4)(B) of the CPSIA, when Start Printed Page 11320a voluntary standard organization revises a standard upon which a consumer product safety standard issued under the Danny Keysar Child Product Safety Notification Act was based, the revision becomes the CPSC standard within 180 days of notification to the Commission, unless the Commission determines that the revision does not improve the safety of the product, or the Commission sets a later date in the Federal Register.
+Under the procedure set forth in section 104(b)(4)(B) of the CPSIA, when a voluntary standard organization revises a standard upon which a consumer product safety standard was based, the revision becomes the CPSC standard within 180 days of notification to the Commission, unless the Commission determines that the revision does not improve the safety of the product, or the Commission sets a later date in the Federal Register.
 The Commission has not set a different effective date.
-Thus, in accordance with this provision, this rule takes effect 180 days after we received notification from ASTM of revisions to these standards.
+Thus, in accordance with this provision, this rule takes effect 180 days after we received notification from ASTM of revision to this standard.
 As discussed in the preceding section, this is a direct final rule.
-Unless we receive a significant adverse comment within 30 days, the rule will become effective on June 6, 2017.
+Unless we receive a significant adverse comment within 30 days, the rule will become effective on January 27, 2020.

 Start List of Subjects